 Teaching is one of my greatest passions in life.
 My end goal is to earn a PhD and work as a professor at a university for the rest of my life.
 I just completed my master's degree this summer, and am working for a year or two trying to make a little money before going back to school for that doctorate.

-California State University-Long Beach - MS, Biology
+Graduate Degree: California State University-Long Beach - Master of Science, Biology, General

 What is your teaching philosophy?